compulim/message-port-rpc/README.md

 We will eventually made these React hooks available.
 Stay tuned.

-### How can I stop the stub from listening to a port?
+### How could I stop the stub from listening to a port?

-You should close the port by calling [`MessagePort.close()`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/close).
+To stop the stub, you should close the port by calling [`MessagePort.close()`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/close).

-The port for the stub must be dedicated to RPC and not to be reused.
-When you need to stop the stub from listening to a port, you should simply close the port.
+The port for the stub must be dedicated and not to be reused.
+When you want to stop the stub from listening to a port, you should simply close the port.

 ### Why don't you create `MessagePort` for me?